ZhaoxuanWu/VolumeBased-DataValuation/readme.md

 # Validation Free and Replication Robust Volume-based Data Valuation

-This repository is the official implementation of the paper submiited to NeurIPS 2021.
+This repository is the official implementation of the following paper accepted by the Thirty-fifth Conference on Neural Information Processing Systems (NeurIPS) 2021:

+> Xinyi Xu*, Zhaoxuan Wu*, Chuan Sheng Foo, Bryan Kian Hsiang Low
+>
+> Validation Free and Replication Robust Volume-based Data Valuation

 ## Requirements